shinmoniee/aws-vpc-ec2-terraform-modules-poc/README.md

 ## Overview

-This hands-on demonstrates the use of Terraform to create a modular, scalable AWS infrastructure.
-It includes a Virtual Private Cloud (VPC) with public and private subnets, NAT Gateway, Internet Gateway, and EC2 instances.
+This hands-on demonstrates creating a scalable AWS infrastructure using Terraform modules.
+It provisions a Virtual Private Cloud (VPC) with public and private subnets, NAT Gateway, Internet Gateway, and EC2 instances.

 ## Infrastructure Design